 Remove and set aside.
 If there is excess grease, wipe some out.
 No need to scrape out any bits of sausage that are on the bottom of the pot.
 This will give it flavor.

 - Sauté the veggies in the pot.

 Stir for one minute.

-- Stir in lentils, salt, and water.
+- Stir in lentils, salt, bay leaf, and broth.

 - Add kale and cooked sausage.

 Serve with fresh parsley and/or lemon juice if desired.
 Enjoy!